hue-manatee/hue-manatee/DEVDOCS.md

 ```
 http://localhost:PORT/api/light/create
 ```
 The post data should be sent in JSON format.
 Hue, sat, bri, on are the default properties of the light, so you can easily return to your default settings later.
-The only required fields are lightName and bridgeLightId, but all these fields are available.
+The only required fields are name and bridgeLightId, but all these fields are available.
 ```
 {
-  "lightName": "Your Name Here",
+  "name": "Your Name Here",
   "bridgeLightId": "#",
   "groups": "['array','of','groups']"
   "hue": "0 to 65535"